mgimon/Hangouts/README.md

 # About ft_Hangouts

-Hangouts is an Android project focused on learning the basics of native mobile development with the Android SDK in Java.
+Hangouts is an Android project developed in Java, focused on learning the basics of native mobile development with the Android SDK.

-The application allows users to create, edit, and delete contacts, exchange text messages, and store all data persistently using SQLite.

-The project also introduces key Android concepts such as the Activity Lifecycle, multilingual support, responsive layouts, and UI customization.
+This application allows users to exchange text messages, storing all data persistently using SQLite, and create, edit, and delete contacts.
+The project introduces key Android concepts such as the Activity Lifecycle, multilingual support, responsive layouts, and UI customization.

 <br>